New York To Host 2026 World Cup Final - UrduPoint

 The venue hosted the finals of the 1970 and 1986 tournaments.

+The World Cup will take place during celebrations of the 250th anniversary of American independence.

+A round-of-16 game will be held on July 4, Independence Day, in Philadelphia, where the US Declaration of Independence was signed.

-The United States will kick off their group stage campaign at SoFi Stadium in Los Angeles on June 12 and will also play in Seattle.
+The United States will kick off group stage competition at SoFi Stadium in Los Angeles on June 12 and will also play in Seattle.

 Toronto was selected to host the first game for the Canadian team.
-Vancouver is the other Canadian venue which will host the team.
+Vancouver is the other Canadian venue which will host the squad.

 The tournament will take the format of 12 groups of four teams with the top two going through along with the eight best third-placed teams.

-From then on the competition is a straight knock-out format with the finalists having to play eight games rather than the previous seven.
+From there, the competition is a straight knock-out format with the finalists having to play eight games rather than the previous seven.

 Recent Stories